worldsoup/worldsoup.github.io/_posts/2021-03-09-defining-a-growth-charter.md

 In order to hopefully provide a helpful framework to think about this challenge, I’m writing a multi-part series on building out a growth team.
 The parts will include:

-Part 1: What is the growth team’s charter?
+1. What is the growth team’s charter?
-Part 2: Where does the growth team fit in the org?
+2. Where does the growth team fit in the org?
-Part 3: What will the makeup of the team look like?
+3. What will the makeup of the team look like?
-Part 4: Hiring the right people for the team
+4. Hiring the right people for the team